 On the final episode of the TV series, The Newsroom, the character Gary Cooper poised that it would be fun to teach kids something wrong, such as wood coming from birds, and keep it up as long as possible.
 When they’re all grown up, they’d say, “It took a lot of sparrows to make that table.”

 Living with mental illness is like living with a bird, or being taught as a child that there was a colour called banana.
-Only to grow up finding out the colour banana doesn’t exist and all alone, the colour was red.
+Only to grow up finding out the colour banana doesn’t exist and all along, the colour was red.
 And, sometimes, the colour banana will kill you for no real reason.
 This is the reason why most people with mental illnesses never come clean.
 And why, for most of them, it takes them being pushed to the brink of a mental breakdown, social death, and/or physical suicide to even see they have a problem.
 They simply think that wood comes from birds, because that’s all they know.

 For a very long time, I thought it was normal for people, when stressed, to repeatedly punch themselves in the face and body.
 For a long time, I thought it was normal for people to feel better after being physically abuse, and it was a notion reinforced from pop culture’s ‘slap yourself awake’ idea.
 As a child, I thought the phrase, “Beat yourself up” was quite literal.
 It was not until I was 14 that I learned of masochism and thought I was simply some strange guy who got off on pain.
 I was weird, but I was still part of an understandable ‘normal’.
 Everyone has fetishes, after all.